-In addition to the required textbook and the 6th Edition of the Publication Manual of the APA you will need to become familiar with the communication resources available in the Communication Department and W.T.
-Young Library in order to secure the necessary references required for the "Theory at a Glance" assignment, the Theory Context Workshop, and the literature review for your original communication research study.
+In addition to the required textbook and the 6th Edition of the Publication Manual of the APA you will need to become familiar with the communication resources available in the W.T.
+Young Library in order to secure the necessary references required for the "Theory at a Glance" assignment, and the literature review for your final paper.